 We were also very excited to pilot a ‘Sculpture and Poetry’ imitative in collaboration with The Red Room Company.
 Poet Candy Royalle worked with primary and secondary school students in their Focus Tours and also with a group of seniors with onset Alzheimer’s and Dementia during their Tactile Tour and created poetry with them based on their responses to some of the sculpture they experienced.
 Watch this space for how this great project develops and the potential it unleashes!

-A big thanks to the Federal Government Catalyst Fund, the James N Kirby Foundation and Waverley Small Grants for making this year’s Tactile Tours possible.
+A big thanks to the Federal Government Catalyst Fund, the James N Kirby Foundation and Waverley Small Grants for making the 2016 Tactile Tours possible.